iamawaisakram/finance-tracker/README.md

 - Users can view the portfolio of stocks their friends are tracking for investing ideas

-- Must be mobile friendly, so the styling has to be responsive
+- Must be mobile friendly, so the styling has to be responsive that's why I used Bootstrap twitter theme.